jericson/jericson.github.io/resume.md

 became a commodity.
 But since nothing compares in complexity to humans interacting with each other, I now plan, build and manage online communities.

+### Civitas
+**Founder** | June 2021&ndash;Present

+**I help companies understand their communities in order to achieve their goals.** While working at EnterpriseDB, I created a part-time community consulting company so that my community management skills wouldn't get rusty.

 ### College Confidential
 **Head of Community** | June 2022&ndash;November 2023

-**I returned to College Confidential in order to unlock the potential of the community for a new owner.**
+**I returned to College Confidential in order to unlock the potential of the community for a new owner.** The theme for this stretch was _stabilization_.
+With several changes in ownership, College Confidential felt the effects of changes in strategy.
+My work was both social and technical.

 * Community analysis such as [How does mandatory registration impact participation?](https://jlericson.com/2022/10/14/registration_drives.html) I also wrote SQL queries to keep track of metrics  and updated our reporting to GA4.
-* [Manged a major database update for the forum software](https://talk.collegeconfidential.com/t/maintenance-scheduled-for-friday-september-30/3619753).
+* [Managed a major database update for the forum software](https://talk.collegeconfidential.com/t/maintenance-scheduled-for-friday-september-30/3619753).
 * [Set up College Confidential's first moderator elections](https://talk.collegeconfidential.com/t/moderator-nominations-for-fall-of-2022/3617796).